Child protection training requirements - Government protocol

 - is aware of their obligations under that Law, such as the responsibilities of a mandatory reporter.
 (R84)

-(2) Ensure that all staff members who work with children have been advised of:
+(2) Ensure that all staff members, volunteers and students who work with children have been advised of:

 - the existence and application of the current child protection law (R84);